terkelg/workshy/readme.md

 # workshy [![Build Status](https://travis-ci.org/terkelg/workshy.svg?branch=master)](https://travis-ci.org/terkelg/workshy)

-> A small (354B) lazy function scheduler for butter smooth main thread
+> A small (354B) lazy function scheduler for a butter smooth main thread

 Async rendering/micro-tasks can still block paint and input because complex UIs can take long to render.
-Render should be < 10ms for a smooth 60fps experience.
+Render should be under `10ms` for a smooth `60fps` experience.

 Workshy is a tiny (354B) helper that ensure non-blocking rendering and responsive UIs.
 This is is done by breaking up tasks into smaller chunks executed over multiple frames to ensure smooth updates.